 Just like Symantec, Carbon Black is best suited for large enterprises and complex IT environments.
 The platform integrates well with other Broadcom tools, making it a preferred choice for companies already in that ecosystem.
 However, it’s less ideal for small to mid-sized businesses, as it can be costly and complex to deploy.

-When choosing their endpoint security solution, enterprises might choose CarbonBlack due to the following:
+When it comes to deciding which endpoint security solution to choose, CarbonBlack or Crowdstrike, enterprises might choose CarbonBlack due to the following:

 “”Carbon Black is a simple and easy to use.
 The interface of Carbon Black might be one of the easiest interfaces to use, which helps if you have a small team or one that is inexperienced in the world of EDR.
 A drawback of Carbon Black includes the lack of automated sensor policies.
 To upgrade the sensors, one would have to manually initiate the upgrades, which can be time consuming.”